 Further growth was enhanced by the construction of the Texas Midland

 Railroad.
 By 1896 Cooper had an estimated population of 1,000 with

 two churches and all the essential businesses a growing town needed

 including two feed mills, two cotton gins, two blacksmiths and two

 a county seat) seven general stores.
-Since the rest of
+Since the rest of Delta

+for years.
 Its high-water mark was reached in 1925 when 2,563 people

 The population predictably declined during the 1930s, grew somewhat

 after WWII and

 underwent another decline in the 1980s.
 It reached 2,349 in the early

 50s and went nearly unchanged for the next 20 years (2,258 in 1970).